gjtorikian/Earthbound-Battle-Backgrounds-JS/README.md

 ============================================

-Earthbound Battle Background JS is exactly what its name implies: the battle backgrounds from the SNES RPG Earthbound/Mother 2, rendered entirely in JavaScript.
+Earthbound Battle Background JS is exactly what its name implies: the battle backgrounds from the SNES RPG Earthbound/Mother 2, rendered entirely in client-side JavaScript.

 If you like this project, you might also like the [Earthbound Battle